|Original Policy Date

 A major issue for the policy is the determination of whether the treatment is primarily cosmetic in nature.
 Regarding actinic keratoses, these are premalignant lesions, and the medical necessity for their destruction/removal is considered appropriate, although watchful waiting may also be an option.
 Review articles have suggested that chemical peels might be appropriate when there are numerous lesions (i.e., 10 or more), making treatment of the individual lesions impractical, and when the treatment constitutes a full-thickness necrosis of the epidermis, which is considered curative.
 (3, 4) Photodynamic therapy is another option for the treatment of patients with multiple actinic keratoses.

-Several comparative studies have been published.
-In 2011, Levesque and colleagues in France published findings from a single-blind randomized split-face study that included 20 patients with active comedonal acne.
+Several randomized trials that used a split-face design have been published.
+In 2011, Levesque and colleagues in France published findings from a single-blind trial that included 20 patients with active comedonal acne.
 (6) To be eligible, patients needed to have at least 5 noninflammatory acne lesions on each side of the face and to have fewer than 30 inflammatory acne lesions on the entire face.
 Participants were required to stop using other acne medications prior to starting the chemical peel treatment.
 The treatments being compared were a salicylic acid peel and a lipophilic hydroxic acid (LHA) derivative of salicylic acid; patients received one treatment to one side of their face (selected randomly) and the other treatment to the second side.
 Treatments occurred every other week for a total of 6 peels.
 At the end of the treatment period, the reduction in the proportion of noninflammatory lesions was 55.6% on the LHA side and 48.5% on the salicylic acid side; the difference between groups was not statistically significant, p=0.88.
 The number of lesions decreased significantly between baseline and the end of treatment in both groups, p<0.001.
 Both treatments were well-tolerated (as assessed by a global tolerance scale); there was no significant difference between treatments in erythema, p=0.10.

 Another single-blind split-face randomized trial in acne patients was published in 2010 by Ilknur and colleagues in Turkey.
 (7) Treatments being compared in this study were glycolic acid peels and amino fruit peels.
 The study included 30 patients with non-inflamed lesions and superficial inflamed lesions, with acne grades 0.25 to 2 according to Leeds criteria.
 Patients received a series of 12 peels on the 2 halves of their face at 2-week intervals (total of 6 months).
 Twenty-four of 30 (80%) patients completed the study.
 The mean number of non-inflamed lesions on the glycolic acid side decreased from 49.1 (standard deviation [SD]: 40.6) at baseline to 18.3 (SD: 12.9) at 6 months.
 The mean number of non-inflamed lesions on the amino fruit acid side decreased from 45.6 (SD: 43.5) at baseline to 17.1 (SD: 14.2) at 6 months.
 The reduction in lesions was not significantly different between groups.
 Findings were similar for the other primary outcome, number of superficial inflamed lesions.
 At 6 months, the number of inflamed lesions was 6.9 (SD: 5.2) on the glycolic acid side and 7.0 (SD: 7.3) on the amino fruit acid side (p>0.05).

 All of the above studies compared 2 chemical peel agents.
-No studies were identified that included a control group of patients who received a different type of treatment; therefore, it is uncertain whether either type of peel was more effective than standard treatment.
+No studies were identified that included a control group of patients who received a different type of treatment; therefore, it is uncertain whether either type of peel was more effective than an alternative treatment.

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers